serious woman with freckles on face

 With skin cancer cases rising year after year, it’s no surprise that people are itching to learn more about this life-threatening skin disease.
-At Cumberland Skin, one question we get quite often is which type of skin cancer is the most dangerous?
+One question we get quite often is which type of skin cancer is the most dangerous?

 In this blog, we’re here to help you better understand the answer and how to reduce your chances of developing the specific type of skin cancer that is most likely to put your health at risk.